 “It was amazing.
 I could have stayed there for hours, and could practically feel all those tight knots in my neck and shoulders breathing little sighs of relief at being able to relax.” – Pippa

-Due to its positive relationship with the vagus nerve and the parasympathetic nervous system, restorative yoga is aligned with the optimal functioning of the respiratory, cardiovascular, digestive and reproductive systems and can be helpful for conditions relating to these.
+Due to its positive relationship with the vagus nerve and the parasympathetic nervous system, restorative yoga supports the optimal functioning of the respiratory, cardiovascular, digestive and reproductive systems and can be helpful for conditions relating to these.
 Tension in the musculoskeletal system is released.
 Cellular restoration and healing occur.

-It is effective in relieving insomnia and in supporting times of transition such as pregnancy, perimenopause and menopause as well as demanding periods in life.
+Restorative yoga is effective in relieving insomnia and in easing times of transition, including perimenopause, menopause and any demanding periods or significant changes in life.

-For many, restorative yoga provides a refuge from a life of doing, rushing, expectation and stimulation; so common in life today.
-It supports a coming home to our true, radiant self and our inner life.
-In this sense, it also provides a stepping stone towards meditation.
+For many, restorative yoga provides a sanctuary and source of strength amidst all the doing, responsibilities and stimulation of life.
+We reconnect effortlessly with our true nature and inner life.
+In this sense, the practice also provides a stepping stone towards meditation.

 I have learned to be more aware of how my body feels and what I need at any given time.
 Paying attention to small details as part of the restorative yoga has allowed me to practise making choices for myself according to how I feel or what I need in each moment.
 I have learned to be in silence more easily and to embrace that more readily.

-Carol has been a practitioner of restorative yoga for 16 years, and began her practice of yoga 28 years ago.
+Carol began her practice of yoga 30 years ago.
 She is an Advanced Relax and Renew® Trainer, having had the privilege to train with and assist Judith Hanson Lasater.
-Judith is widely regarded as the world's foremost expert on restorative yoga.